akjayant/COVID19-Data-Analysis/README.md

      2) State-wise analysis : to check whether there was transfer of infection from one state to another due to travel or any other reasons
 ## 2) Forecasting : WIP
+     1) To predict/forecast numbers of COVID19 cases in INDIA, ITALY, USA, SPAIN : WIP* using univariate time-series models 2 ......